ember-learn/ember-blog/source/2020-06-12-the-ember-times-issue-152.md

 This new wizard for creating Ember apps would prompt users who type `ember new` into their command line with a series of questions that will help in defining certain aspects of their app, including whether the app is an app or addon, the app name, what the spoken/content language is, and what dependency manager and CI system are used.

-If you have ideas about this exciting to Ember tooling please head on over to the [RFC](https://github.com/emberjs/rfcs/pull/638) and share your thoughts.
+If you have ideas about this exciting addition to Ember tooling please head on over to the [RFC](https://github.com/emberjs/rfcs/pull/638) and share your thoughts.

 ---